Henry Darger: Collections and exhibits

 The largest collection of Darger's works is held by the American Folk Art Museum (AFAM) in New York.
-Acquired in 2000, the AFAM collection contains the original manuscripts of all three of his major works, his weather report journal, a planning journal used to keep track of characters and events in In The Realms of the Unreal, more than sixty of his paintings and collages, and various sketches, source materials, and personal records.
+Acquired in 2000, the AFAM collection contains the original manuscripts of all three of his major works, his weather report journal, a planning journal used to keep track of characters and events in In the Realms of the Unreal, more than sixty of his paintings and collages, and various sketches, source materials, and personal records.
 Inspired by the perspective of art historian and curator Klaus Biesenbach, Kiyoko Lerner has sought to promote Darger's art outside the context of outsider or folk art, withdrawing from representation deals from the Carl Hammer Gallery and Galerie St. Etienne (which highlighted self-taught artists) in 2006 in favor of the Andrew Edlin Gallery in New York.
 The Lerners donated some of his pieces to various other museums, including the Collection de l'art brut (a Swiss museum specializing in outsider art), the Milwaukee Art Museum, the Art Institute of Chicago, the Whitney Museum, and the Museum of Modern Art.
 In 2012–2013, Kiyoko donated forty-five pieces to the Musée d'Art Moderne de Paris, possibly on the condition that the museum also display a collection of Nathan Lerner's photography.
 Acquired from this collection, the Centre Pompidou in Paris holds six of his painted panels.
-The Museum of Everything, a touring exhibition of self-taught and outsider artists, has frequently showcased Darger's work.
+The Museum of Everything, a touring exhibition of self-taught and outsider artists, has frequently displayed Darger's work.

 Kiyoko Lerner made microform copies of Darger's writings during the 1990s.
 A digitized version of these is hosted online by the Illinois State Library.
-A digitization of the bound volumes of In The Realms of the Unreal was done by the AFAM in 2020 as part of the Save America's Treasures program.
+A digitization of the bound volumes of In the Realms of the Unreal was done by the AFAM in 2020 as part of the Save America's Treasures program.